trbouwens/VanEck.py/README.md

 [WIKIPEDIA](https://en.wikipedia.org/wiki/Van_Eck%27s_sequence)
 [YOUTUBE (Numberphile)](https://www.youtube.com/watch?v=etMJxB-igrc)

-The Program here has two versions, one which runs on Python2 and one which will run on Python3 (still in the works)
+The Program here has two versions, one which runs on Python2 and one which will run on Python3 (still in the works) as of now (7/22) VanEck.py is the default version and works with Python2

 ## USAGE: